-The Directors, with their different backgrounds and specializations, collectively bring with them a wide range of experience and expertise in areas such as marketing, business, operations and finance.
+The Directors, with their different backgrounds and specialisations, collectively bring with them a wide range of experience and expertise in areas such as marketing, business, operations and finance.
 Their expertise, experience and background are vital for the strategic direction of the Group.
 The Executive Directors are responsible for implementing the policies and decisions of the Board, overseeing the operations as well as coordinating the development and implementation of business and corporate strategies.
 The Independent Non-Executive Directors play an important role in ensuring that the views provided are professional, independent and that the advice and judgment made on issues and decisions are in the best interest of the shareholders and the Group.

 There is a clear division of responsibilities at the head of the Company to ensure a balance of authority and power.
-The Board is led by Dato' Wee Hoe Soon @ Gooi Hoe Soon as the Independent Non-Executive Chairman and the executive management of the Company is led by Mr. Hiroshi Kume, the Company's Executive Deputy Chairman together with Mr. Koichi Sawada, the Managing Director.
+The Board is led by Dato' Wee Hoe Soon @ Gooi Hoe Soon as the Independent Non-Executive Chairman and the executive management of the Company is led by Mr Koichi Sawada, the Managing Director.

-The roles of the Chairman, the Executive Deputy Chairman and the Managing Director are clearly defined with their individual position descriptions.
-The Chairman is responsible for the effective running of the Board while the Executive Deputy Chairman and the Managing Director are responsible for the effective running of the business and implementation of the Board's policies and decisions.
+The roles of the Chairman and the Managing Director are clearly defined with their individual position descriptions.
+The Chairman is responsible for the effective running of the Board while the Managing Director is responsible for the effective running of the business and implementation of the Board's policies and decisions.